johakr/johannes-2022-01-16/README.md

 The application is optimised to avoid unnecessary rerenders and therefore is able to render all real-time updates with steady 120 FPS.
 That is, with CPU throttled to 6x slowdown.

 However, `delta` update messages are throttled to batch update every 100ms to make the UI appear less bustling.
-Batching is implemented with a custom redux middleware [throttleOrderBook](src/app/store.ts).
+Batching is implemented with a custom redux middleware [throttleOrderBook](src/app/middlewares.ts).

+`prefers-reduced-motion` is respected.
+If the user has enabled `prefers-reduced-motion` the batch interval is increased to 1000ms and transitions for new offers are disabled.

 The bid and asks tables are built with actual HTML `table` elements in order to keep the semantics.
 However, their display is set to `flex`, though.
 This is mainly because of two reasons: